awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Overview.md

 Your Aurora DB cluster pushes activities to an Amazon Kinesis data stream in near real time\.
 The Kinesis stream is created automatically\.
 From Kinesis, you can configure AWS services such as Amazon Kinesis Data Firehose and AWS Lambda to consume the stream and store the data\.

 **Important**
-Use of the Database Activity Streams feature in Amazon Aurora and Amazon RDS is free, but Amazon Kinesis charges for a data stream\.
+Use of the Database Activity Streams feature in Amazon Aurora is free, but Amazon Kinesis charges for a data stream\.
 For more information, see [Amazon Kinesis Data Streams pricing](https://aws.amazon.com/kinesis/data-streams/pricing/)\.

 If you use an Aurora global database, start a database activity stream on each DB cluster separately\.
 Each cluster delivers audit data to its own Kinesis stream within its own AWS Region\.
 The activity streams don't operate differently during a failover\.
 They continue to audit your global database as usual\.